PocsGeza/Udacity_Rover_Challange/README.md

         pass
 ```
   b) Trim worldmap
-  Low sum points on the wold map where periodicaly reset to 0 in hope of increasing the fidelity of the mapping.
+  Low sum points on the world map where periodically reset to 0 in hope of increasing the fidelity of the mapping.

   ```sh
     Rover.counter += 1